Lionel Barber: Early life and career

-Early career

 Barber began his career in journalism in 1978 as a reporter for The Scotsman.
 In 1981, after being named Young Journalist of the Year in the British Press Awards, he became a business correspondent at The Sunday Times, having been interviewed by its editor Frank Giles.

 By 1982 he was the Enterprising Britain correspondent (a title used to denote the position that became known as industrial correspondent).
 The co-writer of several books, his works include a history of Reuters news agency (The Price of Truth, 1985) and the Westland affair (Not with Honour, 1986).

+At the Financial Times

-Barber first joined the Financial Times in 1985.
+Barber joined the Financial Times in 1985.
 His positions at the paper included Washington correspondent and US editor (1986–1992), Brussels bureau chief (1992–1998), and news editor (1998–2000).
 He was formerly the editor of the FT Continental European edition (2000–2002), during which he briefed US President George W. Bush ahead of his first trip to Europe.

-Editor of the Financial Times

 In November 2005, he was appointed editor of the Financial Times, having believed the newspaper was in need of a different editor.
 In his capacity as editor, Barber interviewed figures including Barack Obama, Wen Jiabao, Dmitry Medvedev, Vladimir Putin, Luiz Inácio Lula da Silva, Angela Merkel, David Cameron and Manmohan Singh.